English and Languages

-Students explore a variety of text structures with different purposes and audiences while developing their understanding for language features and vocabulary choices.
+Students explore a variety of texts with different purposes and audiences while developing their understanding of language features and vocabulary choices.

 English classes write well-structured and coherent responses for a range of topics, making use of taught strategies for developing their writing skills.
-In addition, students are actively taught reading comprehension strategies designed to aid them in their understanding of complex texts.
+In addition, students are explicitly taught reading comprehension strategies designed to aid them in their understanding of all text types.

-Skills taught in junior English are specifically designed to equip our students with the rigours and stamina required for the successful completion of VCE English, Literature or English Language.
+Skills taught in junior English are specifically designed to equip our students with the rigour and stamina required for successful completion of VCE English, Literature or English Language.

 The Languages Department at UYSC 0ffers Japanese from Year 7 onwards.
 The course runs for a minimum of two periods a week and focuses on varying aspects.